And economic systems are a key element of ALL cultures

 to create a whole new human-made world.
 Some of what we created is extraordinary: buildings as tall as mountains, airplanes that fly higher than birds, and technologies that reveal subatomic structures, explore outer space, and probe the mysteries of the brain.
 Some of it is exquisite: beautiful music, poetry and art

 .
 But some of it is horrendous: gas chambers, torture chambers, nuclear bombs, and invisible biological weapons for instant mass annihilation.
-WE stand at an evolutionary crossroads in our human adventure on this Earth.
+WE stand at an evolutionary crossroads in our human adventure on

-we can use the great gifts we were given by evolution to create a new economic story and reality
+end.
+Or we can use the great gifts we were given by evolution to create a new economic story and reality

 – a caring economics that supports both human survival and human development and actualisation